Depreciation Intensity

 Required Observations

-Accumulated Depreciation To Properties
+Accumulated Depreciation to Properties

 Depreciation Intensity

-Depreciation relative to EBITDA
+Depreciation to EBITDA